nicholaswilde/recipes/docs/main/peruvian-burrito-bowl.md

 ### Step 6

 Peruvian BURRITO BOWLS: Spoon some warm whipped black beans into the bottom of a bowl.
-Top with some quinoa, vegges and AJI VERDE Sauce.
+Top with some quinoa, veggies and AJI VERDE Sauce.
 Garnish with avocado slices, diced tomatoes, cilantro, pumpkin seeds, sunflower sprouts.
 If making bowls instead of burritos, I would double the beans for 4-6 people.